ReaTeam/ReaScripts/Development/talagan_EmojImGui/assets/README.md

 - build_html_test_file : build test files in HTML to visually check that everything's ok

+- build_lua_indexes.lua : this converts the json indexes into lua files to be loaded directly.
+It speeds up loading time and is way faster than parsing json.

 - build.sh contains the list of all commands that are used by the build flow (and can be launched to perform la totale)

 # Running the python script